 All through nature, we see that the law of love-the principle of giving-is the law upon which life is built.
-Every breath we take, we give away carbon dioxide to the plants, and the plants give oxygen back to us-a never-ending
+Every breath we take, we give away carbon dioxide to the plants, and the plants give oxygen back to us-a neverending circle of giving, which is the foundation of life.
+If one chooses to transgress the law and tie a plastic bag over their head, hoarding their carbon dioxide to themselves (selfishness), the wages of their choice is death.